Turning Kids Into Disciples

 The following three quotations are drawn from the chapter "Authority, Discipline, and Freedom."

 ◊ "Authority calls for discipline, for discipleship from those under authority; but he alone is worthy to have disciples under personal guidance who is himself a disciple of an impersonal ideal."

 ◊ "A youth whose childhood has been touched by the blight of 'critical thinking' will come to the moment of independent insight badly crippled ...
 Because skepticism has long since robbed him of part of his heart, he will now feel unable to embrace enthusiastically what he has come to understand."

 These statements are consistent with Rudolf Steiner’s teachings.
 Steiner, too, asserted that Waldorf teachers must be unquestioned authorities.
 I deal with this in other essays on this site.
+[See, e.g., "Spirit", "Basement", and "Slaps".]
 For now, though, let’s stick with Gardner.
 What, then, can we draw from the above statements?

 — Roger Rawlings